temporalio/samples-typescript/food-delivery/README.md

   - [`apps/driver/`](./apps/driver): Driver portal for picking up and delivering meals.
   - [`apps/worker/`](./apps/worker): The Worker.

+For a Java version of the Worker, see [pvsone/food-delivery](https://github.com/pvsone/food-delivery).

 ### Running this sample

 1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/server/quick-install/)).